tokenika/tokenika.github.io/web/web.md

 * EOS is not live yet.
 The testnet is about to be launched, and the ETA for live version is June 2018.

 Odnośnie terminu live, informację tę warto interpretować następująco: Steem powstał z kodu BitShares w ciągu 3 miesięcy, co oznacza że zespół deweloperów EOSa działa bardzo sprawnie.
 Długi okres testów EOSa sugeruje że priorytetem jest jakość i że w momencie pójścia live EOS prawdopodobnie będzie bardzo zaawansowanym i stabilnym systemem.

 ---

-# Current status

-The testnet is about to be launched, and the ETA for live version is June 2018.

----

-# Upcoming events

----

-# Recent events

----

-# Token Distribution

----